httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## Weak Integrity {#weak-integrity}

 Cookies do not provide integrity guarantees for sibling domains (and their subdomains).
-For example, consider foo.example.com and bar.example.com.
-The foo.example.com server can set a cookie with a Domain attribute of "example.com" (possibly overwriting an existing "example.com" cookie set by bar.example.com), and the user agent will include that cookie in HTTP requests to bar.example.com.
-In the worst case, bar.example.com will be unable to distinguish this cookie from a cookie it set itself.
-The foo.example.com server might be able to leverage this ability to mount an attack against bar.example.com.
+For example, consider foo.site.example and bar.site.example.
+The foo.site.example server can set a cookie with a Domain attribute of "site.example" (possibly overwriting an existing "site.example" cookie set by bar.site.example), and the user agent will include that cookie in HTTP requests to bar.site.example.
+In the worst case, bar.site.example will be unable to distinguish this cookie from a cookie it set itself.
+The foo.site.example server might be able to leverage this ability to mount an attack against bar.site.example.

 Even though the Set-Cookie header supports the Path attribute, the Path attribute does not provide any integrity protection because the user agent will accept an arbitrary Path attribute in a Set-Cookie header.
-For example, an HTTP response to a request for http://example.com/foo/bar can set a cookie with a Path attribute of "/qux".
+For example, an HTTP response to a request for http://site.example/foo/bar can set a cookie with a Path attribute of "/qux".
 Consequently, servers SHOULD NOT both run mutually distrusting services on different paths of the same host and use cookies to store security-sensitive information.

-An active network attacker can also inject cookies into the Cookie header sent to https://example.com/ by impersonating a response from http://example.com/ and injecting a Set-Cookie header.
-The HTTPS server at example.com will be unable to distinguish these cookies from cookies that it set itself in an HTTPS response.
-An active network attacker might be able to leverage this ability to mount an attack against example.com even if example.com uses HTTPS exclusively.
+An active network attacker can also inject cookies into the Cookie header sent to https://site.example/ by impersonating a response from http://site.example/ and injecting a Set-Cookie header.
+The HTTPS server at site.example will be unable to distinguish these cookies from cookies that it set itself in an HTTPS response.
+An active network attacker might be able to leverage this ability to mount an attack against site.example even if site.example uses HTTPS exclusively.

 Servers can partially mitigate these attacks by encrypting and signing the contents of their cookies.
-However, using cryptography does not mitigate the issue completely because an attacker can replay a cookie he or she received from the authentic example.com server in the user's session, with unpredictable results.
+However, using cryptography does not mitigate the issue completely because an attacker can replay a cookie he or she received from the authentic site.example server in the user's session, with unpredictable results.

 Finally, an attacker might be able to force the user agent to delete cookies by